JACOBISAAC04/vehicle-detection-yolo/README.md

 # Vehicle-Detection-YOLO

 This repository contains a project that uses the YOLOv8 model for detecting vehicles (cars, trucks, etc.) in images and videos.
-The project includes pre-trained models (linked externally), scripts for real-time video detection, and output examples.
+The project includes pre-trained models (linked externally), scripts for real-time video detection.

 ## Project Structure